Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/about-catalogs.md

 description: Understand how Iceberg catalogs fit into your dbt Mesh configurations.
 ---

 Data catalogs have recently become at the top of the data industry's mind, especially given the excitement about Iceberg and data governance for AI.
-It’s also an overused term that represents a broad set of tools.
-So, before you dive into Iceberg catalogs, let's start at the beginning:
+It has become an overused term that represents a broad set of tools.
+So, before we dive into Iceberg catalogs, let's start at the beginning:

 ## About data catalogs